ARCHER2-HPC/archer2-docs/docs/data-tools/gitlab-ci.md

 To achieve this, the ``gitlab-runner`` needs to be always running (idling most of the time) with an access to the internet and be able to submit jobs.
 On ARCHER2 this will be done by running it on the serial queue.

-!!! note
-    Make sure that you trust every user havin write access to your repository as setting up this CI/CD means they will be able to run ARCHER2 jobs using your account/budget.

 ## Useful links

   - [Gitlab-ci documentation](https://docs.gitlab.com/ee/ci/)